-CHINA & TAIWAN ANNOUNCE DATES FOR 1ST JUNIOR WORLD CHAMPIONSHIPS
+CHINA & TAIWAN DATES FOR 1ST JUNIOR WORLD CHAMPIONSHIPS

 CHINA & TAIWAN DATES ANNOUNCED FOR IMMAF FIRST JUNIOR WORLD CHAMPIONSHIPS & ASIAN OPEN 2018 -2019